 Don’t forget to check your cost per mile

 There’s more good news, the low cost per mile in an electric car is the reason many drivers go electric.
 If you are powering your EV at home with an overnight tariff, your true costs could be close to 1p/mile.
 Take a look at the articles below for more information:

 - Charging top tips: How to fill your car for even less

 - Overnight charging: The best home energy tariffs for an EV driver

 Your employer gains too

 Your employer pays NIC on benefits given to you as part of your ‘salary package’.
 Reduced BiK rates on electric vehicles that reduce your income tax liability also lower the amount employers pay for their Class 1A National Insurance.
-Both you and your employer are winning.
+A win-win for both you and your employer.

-You can show your employer you’ve done your homework by sending them here: An employer’s guide to Class 1A National Insurance contributions
+Send your employer to the guidance here: An employer’s guide to Class 1A National Insurance contributions

-What’s more, there are other benefits for both you and companies.
+What’s more, there are other benefits for both you and your company.

-- Additional tax incentives – There are also tax advantages if your employer provides you with charging facilities at your workplace — this even stretches to the installation of a vehicle charging point at your home.
+- Additional tax incentives – There are also tax advantages if your employer provides you with charging facilities – at your workplace and this even stretches to the installation of a vehicle charging point at your home.